-Cowell is a record company executive, television and film producer, and global TV icon.
-Known for his eye for talent and candid verdicts, Cowell has completely transformed popular culture through his entertainment enterprise.
+Cowell is a record company executive, television and film producer, and global entertainment icon.

-His joint venture with Sony Music, Syco Entertainment, is one of the world's leading global music, film and TV production companies and is responsible for some of the most successful global music and TV franchises.
-Artists signed to Syco Music include One Direction, Little Mix, Susan Boyle, Ella Henderson, Il Divo, Labrinth, Fifth Harmony, Fleur East and Collabro.
-Syco's television assets include two worldwide record-breaking shows, "The X Factor" and "Got Talent."
-In 2014, Cowell was awarded Mipcom's Personality of the Year Award for his global transformation of popular culture through his wide-reaching TV and music enterprise.
+In 2004, Syco Entertainment was formed as part of Cowell's new Sony Music partnership.
+Syco Entertainment is one of the world's leading global music, film and TV production companies and is responsible for some of the most successful global music and TV franchises.
+Artists signed to Syco Music have included One Direction, Camila Cabello, Louis Tomlinson, PRETTYMUCH, Labrinth, James Arthur, CNCO, Grace VanderWaal and many more.
+Syco's television assets include two worldwide record-breaking shows: "The X Factor" and "Got Talent."
+Both formats have launched more global superstars than any other talent show in history.

-Cowell has received the Rose d'Or Golden Jubilee Award and BAFTA's Special Achievement Award in recognition of his outstanding contribution to the entertainment industry.
+Cowell has received the Rose d'Or Golden Jubilee Award and BAFTA's Special Achievement Award in recognition of his outstanding contributions to the entertainment industry.
 He has also been awarded the International Emmy Founders Award.
-In total, television shows created by Cowell have received 23 awards, including eight National Television Awards and five BAFTAs.
-In 2015, Cowell was honored with the Music Industry Trusts Award - the British music industry's most prestigious accolade - in recognition of his contributions to the industry and many charitable causes.
-Previous winners include Sir George Martin, Annie Lennox and Sir Elton John.
+In total, shows created by Cowell have received 25 awards, including eight National Television Awards and seven BAFTAs.
+In 2015, Cowell was honored with the Music Industry Trusts Award, the British music industry's most prestigious accolade, in recognition of his contributions to the industry and many charitable causes.

-Cowell is a devoted supporter of the Association for Children's Hospices, Against Breast Cancer, the Health Lottery, Save the Children, Comic Relief, Battersea Dogs Home, RSPCA, the K9 Angels, PETA, Hope Sanctuary Barbados and Help for Heroes.
-Cowell is a patron of Together for Short Lives, the Katie Piper Foundation and the Linda Blair Sacred Heart Foundation, as well as an Ambassador for Great Ormond Street Hospital.
-In 2015, he was made vice president of Shooting Star Chase.
-He has also been awarded Variety International's Humanitarian Award for his charitable work.
+Throughout his career, Cowell has remained a devoted supporter of many charities and causes.
+Simon is a patron of Together for Short Lives, the Katie Piper Foundation and the Linda Blair Sacred Heart Foundation, as well as an Ambassador for Great Ormond Street Hospital.